Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 ------

-At the moment the LED Strip Bricklets supports LED strips and pixels equipped with the WS2801 driver chip (more driver chip types will follow).
+At the moment the LED Strip Bricklets supports LED strips and pixels equipped with the WS2801 driver chip (more driver chip types should follow).

 The WS2801 chip can control three LEDs independently.
 Typically a RGB LED combined in one package is used.
 It is controlled over